renarsvilnis/fiware-object-storage-ge/README.md

 Returns `Promise`.

-Fetches a object from the container, objectData is returned as a Buffer instance
+Fetches a object from the container, object data is returned as a Buffer instance.
+Examples below show ways how to handle the buffer.

 **Example getting and saving object to file**